 SUPPORTING OUR COMMUNITY

 Visitors to Ketchikan are often surprised to discover a community on a remote Southeast Alaskan island with so much to keep us all occupied year-round.
 Our community wouldn’t be nearly as vibrant without the many nonprofits who work to bring social services, arts, and youth activities to Ketchikan residents.
-Lighthouse Excursions has donated to the following nonprofit organizations:
+Lighthouse Excursions has provided support to the following organizations:

 - First City Players